History and productivity

 Seen in its totality it is an internationally significant peace research and peace policy reservoir freely available to present and future generations seeking an understanding of what happen in international affairs since the mid-1980s till today.

-Since 2007, TFF additionally contributes in average 5-6 daily posts on social media such as Facebook, Twitter and Google+.
+Since 2007, TFF additionally contributes in average 5-6 daily posts on social media such as Facebook, Twitter, LinkedIn, Instagram and the Chinese WeChat.

 Identity, funding and independence